 Sensemaking and decision making in a VUCA world

-The well-known and loved Cynefin Framework provides us with a wealth of navigational tools.
+The well-known and loved Cynefin Framework provides us with a wealth of navigational tools for a VUCA world.
 Firstly, it makes the essential point that you cannot manage complexity (or chaos) the same as you would an ordered system.
 This concept is absolutely fundamental to digital business transformation and evolution, and it addresses the need for different types of constraints depending on whether you’re dealing with complexity, chaos, or an ordered system.
 Where we’re dealing with the Clear (known knowns) or the Complicated (known unknowns), we can (and should) use the governing constraints we have in place, such as mandatory requirements, policies, etc. However, for Complexity (unknown unknowns), we need enabling constraints rather than governing constraints.

 It’s vital to recognize that evolution doesn’t happen without constraints.
 Good organizational governance and management is about creating the right constraints for the right context.
 Organizations need to find the balance, rather than going to one extreme of either imposing overly draconian or prohibitive constraints or going to the other extreme and eliminating all constraints entirely.